flavioespinoza/bittrex-authenticated-signalr-websocket/README.md

   /** Bittrex */
   btrx_api_key: 'your_api_key',
   btrx_secret_key: 'your_secret_key',

 }

 ```

-## NOTE: This will be ignored when you commit as long as you DO NOT mess with the .gitignore file.
+### NOTE: This will be ignored when you commit as long as you DO NOT mess with the .gitignore file.

 # If you fuck it up and commit your secret API key for all the world to see on Github and some hacker steals all of your Bitcoins (and / or other cryptocurrency) it is 100% your fault.

+Serenity now...

 # Run the following commands in your terminal

 ### Install node packages by running...